statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 It ignores unsupported states as well as states with a turn number less than the `turnNumRecord`.
 Thus, later states always take priority over earlier states, with the intention of preventing one participant from griefing others through repeatedly launching the same challenge.
 The remainder of this blog post explores various griefing attacks that we found in various versions of the ForceMove protocol.

+\* In practice, the channel might have been virtually funded, and Alice may instead virtually defund the channel, rather than concluding it on-chain.

 # Modeling ForceMove